doctrine/DoctrineMongoDBBundle/Resources/doc/first_steps.rst

         return $this->redirectToRoute('homepage');
     }

-Updating an object involves just three steps:
+Updating an object involves three steps:

 1. Fetching the object from Doctrine;
 2. Modifying the object;
 3. Calling ``flush()`` on the document manager.

 Notice that calling ``$dm->persist($product)`` isn't necessary.
-Recall that this method simply tells Doctrine to manage or "watch" the ``$product`` object.
+Recall that this method tells Doctrine to manage or "watch" the ``$product`` object.
 In this case, since you fetched the ``$product`` object from Doctrine, it's already managed.